cyber-valley/cvland/pages/sytech.md

 icon:: ♻️
 alias:: and more

-- welcome to the autonomy and sustainability knowledge graph
+- welcome to the sustainability knowledge graph
 - created by [[rockets]]
 - for [[cyber valley]] and [[citadel genesis]]
 - disclaimer: the sytech knowledge graph is under construction